robinhood-unofficial/pyrh/.github/ISSUE_TEMPLATE/--documentation.md

+---
+name: "Documentation"
+about: Any issues with the docs (https://pyrh.readthedocs.io/en/latest/)?
+title: ''
+labels: 'documentation'
+assignees: ''

+---

 <!--
 Thank you for taking the time to find a gap in our documentation.
 Before you submit this; let's run through a few quick checks.
 Please make sure to check off the following